These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T7C06 (D)

-What does an SWR reading of 4:1 mean?
+What does an SWR reading of 4:1 indicate?

 T7C07 (C)